-The two (2) asphalt concessions expired during the second half of 2011.
-However, because of the significant geophysical electric resistivity survey conducted and arranged by the business associate, Aspal Buton Nasional, and funded by the former, the latter was able to obtain approval for extension of the exploration concession for additional period of two (2) years.
+The two (2) asphalt concessions were expiring during the second half of 2011.
+However, because of the significant geophysical electric resistivity survey conducted and which were arranged by the business associate, Aspal Buton Nasional, and funded by the former, the Parent Entity was able to obtain approval for extension of the exploration concession for additional period of two (2) years.
 In 2014-2016, approval for extension of the exploration concession were obtained.